iden3/circom/mkdocs/docs/circom-language/formats/sym.md

 3,3,1,main.in[1]
 4,-1,0,main.c.out
 5,-1,0,main.c.in[0]
-6,-1,0,main.c.in[1]
+6,4,0,main.c.in[1]
 ```

-where we can see that three signals have been eliminated (since the --O2 simplification is the default).
+where we can see that two signals have been eliminated (since the `--O1` simplification is the default).

 Instead, if we run